Improve Your English with ESL News Stories

 - Rescuers came in a helicopter and took her to hospital.

-Try one Level 1 lesson:
+Try a Level 1 lesson:

 Sample sentences: